VisionAdvanceTechnologyInc/vatek_sdk_2/README.md

 	#### Windows

 	- Download vatek_sdk_2.
-You can choose to add a new folder under vatek_sdk_2 to save CMake building files (take “bin” folder as example).
+You can choose to add a new folder under vatek_sdk_2 to save CMake building files (take bin folder as example).
-	- Use CMake application select vatek_sdk_2 folder in the “source code” section, select bin folder under vatek_sdk_2 folder in the “build the binaries” section.
-		（You can choose whether to use QT interface.
-If not, please use sdk2_ EN_ QT uncheck.）
+	- Use CMake application, select vatek_sdk_2 folder in the “source code” section, select bin folder under vatek_sdk_2 folder in the “build the binaries” section.（You can choose to use QT interface or not.
+If not, please uncheck sdk2_ EN_ QT.）
 	- In the bin folder, there are VS project file (vatek_sdk_2.sln), execute and compile.
 	- The executables and binaries (.dll) are built in directories bin\Release or bin\Debug.

 	#### Linux

-	- Currently testing based on Ubuntu.
+	- Being tested based on Ubuntu.
-	- Execute the shell-script build/Linux_build_installer.sh It downloads and installs the Libusb and Cmake which are necessary to build VATek SDK.
+	- Execute the shell-script build/Linux_build_installer.sh It downloads and installs Libusb and Cmake which are necessary to build VATek SDK.
 	- The sample executables are built in directories bin/bin.
 	- The shared objects (libvatek.so) are built in directories bin/lib.